 The Jessica Rekos Fellowship for Orca Conservation is made possible by the generosity of The Jessica Rekos Foundation in honor of Jessica who devoted her short time on this planet to "researching" whales and learning as much as she could about them.

-Jessica was only six years old when her life was tragically taken during the shooting at Sandy Hook Elementary School in Newton, Connecticut on December 14, 2012.
+Jessica was only six years old when her life was tragically taken during the shooting at Sandy Hook Elementary School in Newtown, Connecticut on December 14, 2012.
 WDC is honored to be entrusted with Jessica's legacy ensuring that wild orcas are protected for generations to come.

 As part of the project, we will examine the past, present, and emerging threats to orcas, and identify focus areas where more knowledge and research is needed to help conserve and protect orcas and their habitats.
 We will use this information to assist in the recovery of the Northwest populations, and continue to learn about orcas worldwide.
 The more we can discover about their ecology, distribution, abundance, and unique populations, the better prepared we will be to mitigate current threats and prevent more conflict with human interests from occurring, protecting these charismatic and unique killer whales for years to come.